Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Highest Good Network® Application, improving city efficiency, creating the world we wantOne Community is advancing sustainable resource development and access through open source Highest Good Network® software that is a web-based application for collaboration, time tracking, and objective data collection.
 The purpose of the Highest Good Network is to provide software for internal operations and external cooperation.
 It is being designed for global use in support of the different countries and communities replicating the One Community sustainable village models and related components.

 Items not fixed include the issue with creating a new account from the User Management page using the “Create New User” button, the user search feature and code cleanup (#3531+1392), and the addition of a 10+ hour filter and clear button on the Reports page (#3034+1209).
-They also reported new bugs related to changing the color of the “TOTAL BLUE SQUARES” text in the chart center, resolving a white screen issue triggered by clicking the task “Edit” button, and fixing filter buttons with the addition of a “Clear All” button and applying Dark Mode formatting.
+They also reported new bugs related to changing the color of the “TOTAL BLUE SQUARES” text in the chart center, resolving a white screen issue triggered by clicking the task “Edit” button, and fixing filter buttons, including the addition of a “Clear All” button and the application of Dark Mode formatting.
 Additionally, they assigned a task to one volunteer.
 See the Highest Good Society and Highest Good Network pages for more on how this aligns with One Community’s commitment to sustainable resource development and access.
 The collage below highlights some of this work.

 Core Team, HGN PR Testing, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, HGN PR testing, bug fix confirmations, Total People Report update, email sending issue fix, permission editing functionality, Team Stats Bar Chart update, mandatory field indicators, event participation analysis frontend, permission management changelog updates, Dark Mode UI fixes